ravis2114/anime-faces-generation/README.md

 # anime-faces-generation
-This project uses GAN based neural network to train on anime faces dataset from kaggle.
+This project uses GAN based neural network to train on [anime faces dataset][link4] from kaggle.
 Generator model learns to generate real looking anime similar to what dataset contains but yet clearly differentiable from them.

 ### Output after 50 epochs
 ----